 And I miss it.

-Knowing you were off to rent a video was an exciting thing.
+Knowing you were going to rent a video was an exciting thing.
 The endless possibilities of what you could rent, coupled with the idea that if you were lucky your parents might agree to TWO films, was enough to put your mind into overload!

 This was also during an age (pre-digital) when children’s programming was restricted to two hours at tea-time (3:30pm-5:30pm) and a few hours on weekend mornings.
-As a kid, going into a video shop meant having access to a range of children’s movies and cartoons, which certainly helped relieve the boredom of Grandstand (look it up).
+As a kid, going into a video store meant having access to a range of children’s movies and cartoons, which certainly helped relieve the boredom of BBC Grandstand (look it up).

 For me, a trip to the video shop was closely linked to Friday nights or Saturday mornings (sometimes Saturday afternoons).
 These tended to be the times when we’d head to the shop to take out a tape for the weekend.